apostrophecms/docs/docs/guide/migration/upgrading.md

   - The A2 `self.expressMiddleware` system for adding Express middleware functions is replaced by the `middleware` section in module configuration.
   - The A2 `self.addTask()` method for adding CLI tasks is replaced by the `tasks` section in module configuration.

-#### Areas and pages
+#### Areas, singletons, and template macros

-- Every page type will need a corresponding module (in A2 this was only necessary if the page had custom fields or functionality).
-Page templates live in the page type module rather than in the base page module.
 - Areas must be declared as fields in the [content field schema](/guide/content-schema.md).
 They will no longer work if simply added to template files without being registered.
 - The area template tag format is now `{% area data.page, 'areaName' %}`.
 Note that this no longer includes the configuration of widgets since that is now done in module configuration.
+- The new area template tag renders asynchronously, which the standard [Nunjucks macro](https://mozilla.github.io/nunjucks/templating.html#macro) doesn't not support.
+Macros containing area tags must be converted to ["fragments"](/guide/fragments.md), the comparable feature in A3.
+  - As a rule we encourage developers to use fragments instead of macros in most every case.
+See the fragments guide for information on exceptions.
 - Area "singletons" are no longer a separate field type or template helper.
 They were always simply areas that only allowed one widget.
 With the other area changes, there is not much benefit to having that feature over adding the `max: 1` option to an area field.

 #### Client-side assets

 - A2 widget player formats are deprecated.
 The "lean" widget player structure can be more easily converted to the [A3 widget player](/guide/custom-widgets.md#client-side-javascript-for-widgets) due to a similar structure.
 - The `pushAsset` method for delivering CSS and client-side JS is replaced by [placing files in the correct location](/guide/front-end-assets.md).
-- The `/public` directory *within modules* is [moved to `/ui/public`](/guide/static-module-assets.md).

 #### Other changes

+- Every page type will need a corresponding module (in A2 this was only necessary if the page had custom fields or functionality).
+Page templates live in the page type module rather than in the base page module.
 - In A2, relationships between two piece or page types were referred to as "joins."
 In A3 they are called "relationships."
 [The `relationship` field type](/reference/field-types/relationship.md) is fundamentally the same as the previous `joinByArray` and `joinByOne` fields (using a `max: 1` option to replicate the latter).
 [See the guide](relationships.md#using-a-relationship-in-templates) regarding for changes in template use.
 - The `array` field type uses [a new syntax for adding its field schema](/reference/field-types/array.md#module-field-definition), matching the new module field schema syntax.
 - The `tags` field from A2 no longer exists.
 In most cases we recommend replacing that by adding a piece type for categorization.
 The core `@apostrophecms/image-tag` and `@apostrophecms/file-tag` modules are examples of this.